scalacenter/scalac-profiling/docs/index.md

 Scala projects.
 In this document, I dive into how you can use `scalac-profiling` to profile implicit search.

+**Note** that `scalac-profiling` is not released yet, so the installation steps in this document are shallow on purpose.

 ## Profiling implicit search

 Profiling implicit search is useful to answer the following questions: